You are on http://members.tripod.com/travelromania/i_famousromanians_f.htm

 Last Recital -- where Lipatti's spirit, aided by cortisone, prevailed

-A dying 33-year old Lipatti playing Bach, Mozart, Schubert and Chopin.
-Reviewers of this CD share their memories of the recording of Lipatti's last recital at the Besançon Music Festival in September 1950.
+A dying 33-year old Lipatti playing Bach, Mozart, Schubert, and Chopin at the Besançon Music Festival in September 1950.

 Chopin, Liszt, Ravel and Others